Presentations for 2018

 May 2018

-J. D. Lightsey
+Presenter: J. D. Lightsey

 J. D. Lightsey gave a quick overview of the concept of Threat Modeling and demonstrated approaches for doing threat modeling.